All Episodes

 What's that?

-I said that makes sense for sure.
+I said, that makes sense for sure.

-Because I wish I had that.
+I wish I had that.

-So you're stuck, you've got to be on the road one way or the other, whether you're making a little money or a lot of money.
+Yeah, you've got to be on the road one way or the other, whether you're making a little money or a lot of money.

 I get it.

-I I think there's been a greater appreciation for nurses and hospital workers and orderlies post-COVID, but I think we've also learned that there are other heroes like farmers and truckers and packers, and you know, our entire economy is based on you delivering these goods that we expect on our store shelves when we go in there to buy whatever it is that we buy every day.
+And, you know, our entire economy is based on you delivering these goods that we expect on our store shelves when we go in there to buy whatever it is that we buy every day.

 So hang in there.